vsg-dev/vsgTutorial/2_Foundations/Object_base_class_and_ref_ptr.md

 } // when ptr destructs it automatically decrements it's referenceCount which hits 0 and leads to the object being deleted.
 ~~~

 Cases 1 & 2 are fine as long as the code blocks never exit prematurely, but what happens if there is a an early return or an exception thrown in the processing section?
 It will leak the object allocated on the heap.
 With case 3 using ref_ptr<> an early return from the block will always invoke the ref_ptr<> destructor and always clean up the memory associated with it - the code isn't just simpler it's far more robust as well.

-Referencing counting also helps when passing back objects out from the scope of a code block:
+Reference counting also helps when passing back objects out from the scope of a code block:

 ~~~ cpp
 // 4.
 Using C pointers can lead to dangling pointers